 What is the Fate of UK Red Squirrels?

 I have never seen a red squirrel, though I imagine them to be very nimble.
 I’ve seen pictures however, where bright red coats and large tails remind me of what I am missing.
 Certain areas of the UK still hold promise of spotting a red squirrel, a sight that was once not rare in most places.
 Now recent figures of as low as 15,000 are said to be in England.
 Determined as I am to see one, it seems time is running out.
 Without conservation management, it is estimated that red squirrels could become extinct in England in approximately ten years.
-To discuss what is failing these creatures and how to help increase numbers has been the focus of my reading these past few weeks and I thought I would share more about the fate of the red squirrel in the UK.

 With a population of around 140,000 in the UK, of which many live in Scotland, red squirrels have declined heavily over the years.
 They have a fascinating history to match their vibrant appearance, having existed since the ice age and being the only species of squirrel native to Britain.
 After asking around, it seems quite a lot of people know that red squirrels are not as common as they once were yet before researching into this topic, I hadn’t known how bad the red squirrels’ situation in England, Wales and Northern Ireland was, confirmed by their near threatened status.